 Located in Roswell, New Mexico, the New Mexico Military Institute offers a rich history and tradition of educating tomorrow’s leaders through a program of strong, challenging academics, leadership preparation, and character development.
 Known as “The West Point of the West,” NMMI remains the only state-supported co-educational college preparatory high school and junior college in the United States.
-Serving the educational needs of an international student population, the Institute has strict admissions standards that yearly result in an enrollment of approximately 1,000 students who come from 43 states, the District of Columbia, and 13 foreign nations.
+Serving the educational needs of an international student population, the Institute has strict admissions standards that yearly result in an enrollment of approximately 1,000 students who come from 36 states, 2 US territories (Puerto Rico and American Samoa), and 33 foreign nations.

 NMMI grants High School diplomas and Associate of Arts and Associate of Science degrees.
 The Institute’s emphasis on qualities of honor, integrity, and responsibility, contributes to its unique educational philosophy.